zwettemaan/CRDT_ES/scripts/README.md

 Payment processing is not yet automated - if you're not entitled to a free license you need to manually send payment of US$29/seat using PayPal, to `sales@rorohiko.com`, which covers a year of use.

-With your payment, make sure to mention the order reference that you used in the _License Manager_, so we can match your payment to the order info embedded in the _License Request_.
+With your payment, make sure to mention the order reference that you used in the _PluginInstaller_, so we can match your payment to the order info embedded in the _License Request_.
 ```
     https://www.paypal.com
 ```